 - National/State Standards:

 8.1.6.
 A-C, 8.1.7.
 A-C, 8.1.8.
 A-C, 8.3.6.
 A, 8.3.7 A, 8.3.8.
 A

 RH.6-8.2 and WHST.6-8.9

 OverviewWhy did General George Washington choose Valley Forge as the site for the Army’s winter encampment?
-This module focuses on examining the choices made by the leader of the Continental Army as he determined where to place his army in 1777.
+This unit focuses on examining the choices made by the leader of the Continental Army as he determined where to place his army in 1777.

 For each Learning module students will complete the exercises assigned and then award themselves “Survival Points” within this rubric as a measure of assessing two elements: 1)The strength of their academic work in each assigned exercise and 2)Their ability to “survive” the long winter months at Valley Forge from march in to march out.
 Download